-It can take 12 weeks or more to tidy up your credit to get the best mortgage rate with the least hassle.
+It can take 12 weeks or more to tidy up your credit score to get the best mortgage rate with the least hassle.
 Get started with this countdown.

 Q: What are you aiming for?

 A: High credit score = low interest rate.
 At the end of 2011, lenders required average FICO (i.e., mortgage-related) credit scores of about 760 or above for standard loans.
 Federal Housing Administration Loans required a 10% down payment for borrowers with credit scores of 579 or lower, and as little as 3.5% down for those with higher credit scores.